-On the contrary, a neck that points in a more forward position means toes that rests in an outward direction.
+On the contrary, a neck that points in a more forward position means toes that rest in an outward direction.

 What to do

 Enough with medical knowledge.
-How to actually implement this information to your daily squatting?
+How to actually implement this information into your daily squatting?

 Luckily, you won’t need an x-ray to know how your bone aligns.
 Simply, lie on your back, and bring your knees as close to your chest as possible.
 Don’t contract any other muscle, just your knees.

-From that position, look down on your legs and feet.
-This is how your stance should look like in both width and toes direction.
+From that position, look down at your legs and feet.
+This is how your stance should look in both the width and toes direction.

 Back to our main topic.
 Wider stances naturally have an upright torso.
 Hence, you can comfortably use flat shoes.
 This is also the case if you like to point your toes outward.

-Narrower stances, on the other hand, can benefit from heeled shoes to straighten the torso and increase the range of dorsiflexion.
-This is also the case if you like to point your more forward.
+On the other hand, narrower stances can benefit from heeled shoes to straighten the torso and increase the range of dorsiflexion.
+This is also the case if you want to point your toes forward.

 High vs. Low Bar Squats

-The position of the bar may tell you what shoes to wear.
+The bar's position may tell you what shoes for squatting will be best for you.
 High bar squats have the bar placed on top of the traps muscle.
 In that way, it lies comfortably within the middle of your feet.
-But the downside to this position is the requirement of a flexible ankle to properly perform it.
+But the downside to this position is the requirement of a flexible ankle to perform it properly.

 That’s why I think you should go for heeled shoes if you prefer high bars.
-Like we mentioned before, it will easily increase your ankle mobility.
+As we mentioned before, it will easily increase your ankle mobility.

-Low bar lifters, on the contrary, can either wear flats or heels.
-It usually requires a wide stance, thus flat shoes would work.
+On the contrary, low bar lifters can wear flats or heels.
+It usually requires a wide stance.
+Thus, flat shoes would work.
 But it also has the bar out of the foot’s middle, which requires heeled shoes to correct.
-So, this is left for your personal preference.
+So, this is left to your personal preference.

 Frequently Asked Questions